 3.2.2 The language of sport

-Although data do exist that reveal the prevalence of irrational and rational beliefs in athletes, when sport is viewed through the lens of the media, irrational beliefs are evident in the language used in the daily sporting narrative.
+Although data do not exist that reveal the prevalence of irrational and rational beliefs in athletes, when sport is viewed through the lens of the media, irrational beliefs are evident in the language used in the daily sporting narrative.
 The way that sport is portrayed in the media would have us believe that the very nature of sport is irrational, with barely a week going by without irrational language being used to inappropriately describe the on and off field exploits of athletes and coaches.
 To use a recent example, Louis van Gaal (Manchester United Football Club manger) was asked prior to the 2015 Boxing Day match against Stoke City Football Club if it is a "must-win" and van Gaal said "Yes, I think so because when you have lost three times in a row to you need to win."
 He said “We have to focus on that match and we have to win that match.”
 Manchester United lost that match 2-0, which apparently was a “must-win” (Sheen, 2015).
 In contrast, Jurgen Klopp often uses more rational language, and after failing to win in his first three matches in charge of Liverpool Football Club, he said:

 “This is not the end of the world…We conceded a goal near the end, and it felt like the end of the world, but it is not the end of the world…I hope I'm not the only person in the stadium who thought: 'This is not the end of the world.'
 We can work on this…Of course, it is not the best moment for us, because we wasted a lot of energy.
 Southampton haven't lost away from home, so we had to work hard…You score the goal and you want to win, but it didn't happen for us today.
 Football is not a fairytale.
 Sometimes we can write stories like this but it doesn't always happen" (Agence France-Presse, 2015).